-BCAAs stand for branch chain amino acids (leucine, isoleucine, and valine) that contain amino acids the can’t produce.
+BCAAs stand for branch chain amino acids (leucine, isoleucine, and valine) that contain amino acids they can’t produce.
 Their benefits are to reduce muscle soreness, help repair the muscles, and help with energy.
 The amino acids can easily be ingested by eating enough animal proteins.
 The benefits sound great, but you do not need supplements for results!

-Often times these supplements contain artificial/natural flavors, gums, dyes, and other inflammatory ingredients.
+Oftentimes these supplements contain artificial/natural flavors, gums, dyes, and other inflammatory ingredients.
 Instead, I’d stick to that coconut water for recovery and green tea/coffee for energy!
 Source: Here

-Even though exercise is a good form of stress on the body.
-It is still a form of stress.
+Even though exercise is a good form of stress on the body, it is still a form of stress.
 Your brain can’t tell the difference between you doing a HIIT workout and running from a tiger.
 The brain sees it as the same, in which it stimulates our fight-or-flight response.

 Being in this sympathetic state, we aren’t able to digest, recovery properly, and so on.
-This can cause bloating due to the systemic inflammation throughout the body.
+This can cause bloating due to systemic inflammation throughout the body.
 Especially for women, this can influence our sex hormones.

 I recommend tailoring your exercise routine back.
 If you’re resistance training, going 3-4 days a week for 30-45-minutes is plenty.
 It may even be too much.
 As for cardio, stick to walking (especially if you can get outside).
 If you still aren’t feeling enough relief, only focus on stretching, yoga, and light walking.